Employees at Cortana Amazon facility say safety wasn't a priority before deadly shooting

 Another anonymous employee told WBRZ said security and managers were around Anthony and Nash, who argued for about 10 minutes, and no one intervened.
 She said the argument escalated and security and managers still did not get involved.

-Both employees said an East Baton Rouge deputy car was present, but they did not get involved as well.
+Both employees said an East Baton Rouge deputy car was present, but law enforcement also didn't get involved.

-The employees said they do not know how he was able to get past the security gates.
+The employees said they do not know how Nash was able to get past the security gates with a weapon.

 “Like it’s so easy to get cool with the security people, so you know how that goes.
 Once you cool with somebody, they might let something slide, and that’s how things happen in the workplace to begin with,” said Sarah.